agilegardenclub/public-garden/README.md

 # AGC Public Garden Web Page Mockup

-This repository contains code to generate an example Public Garden web page.
+This repository contains code to generate an example Public Garden web page using React and Bootstrap.

 ## Installation

-Please be sure to be using Node 16:
+Please check that you are using Node 16 with `node -v`:

 ```
 $ node -v
 v16.14.0
 ```

-Now clone the repository, and then install the system using:
+Now clone the repository, and then install the system using `npm install`:

 ```
 $ npm install